Book signing

 Each year we are invited to Thailand for a month to link up with Thai evangelist, Somchai Soonthornturasuk, who is our interpreter.
 With permission from the Buddhist government, we find ourselves presenting the Good News in high school assemblies, prisons, hospitals, shopping malls and churches.
 In the process, thousands of John’s Gospels in Thai are freely handed out.
 Each contains a follow-up correspondence course.
 And countless times we’re asked to explain the meaning of Christmas, which – albeit commercially – the Thais enthusiastically embrace.

-Who knows what my future will be?
+As I wrote in one of my songs, Who knows what my future will be?
 His design I can't always see.
 Yet strand by strand He is guiding my hand as I work on my life's tapestry.